john-itcsolutions/cheirrs/README.md

 Therefore one question is: Is there anything to be gained by Hyper-Dimensional Spatialities?
 Can Machines be taught and learn within a hyper-spatial cosmos?
 Is that not what they are doing already, mathematically?
 Can a hyper-spatial database benefit anyone?

 7.
-By adding a capacity for a fourth, "Time" dimension, some capabilities could be achieved.
+By adding a capacity for a quasi-synchronous (fourth), "Time" dimension, some capabilities could be achieved, compared to "chronostatic" geospatial databases.
 What could these capacities be?

 __________________________________________________________________